-The Activity page in the Dashboard gives administrators insights in the current usage of the platform and allows them to logout users and terminate their application sessions.
+The Activity page in the Dashboard gives administrators insights in the current usage of the platform and allows them to logout users, terminate and view their application sessions.

 More specifically, it gives information regarding the number of simultaneous connected browsers to the platform, a.k.a. the number of concurrent users.